top of page

 This may seem like a minor decision, though in reality it’s anything but.
 You absolutely want to choose your eCommerce platforms exceptionally carefully from the outset so you don’t have to start over later or lose too much profit.
 Both of these possibilities can happen when you’re using a platform that doesn’t work for you.

 Keep in mind that each eCommerce platform may have some combination of their own monthly fees, commission fees, listing fees, transaction fees, and more.
-If you choose a platform that charges 4% credit card rates when a competitor like Wix Payments offers 2.9% credit card fees, you’re bleeding money that you could have kept in your pocket.
+If you choose a platform that charges 4% credit card rates when a competitor like Wix Payments offers 2.9% credit card fees, you’re bleeding money that you could have kept in your pocket with other website payment processing.

 wix payments fees